 Many first-generation gravel bikes had a compact road crankset with 50/34t chainrings, and you can still find some gravel or all-road bikes with this setup.

 However, a compact crankset is unlikely to provide low enough gearing for off-road riding.
 With that in mind, it’s now much more common to see super-compact cranksets (also called sub-compact cranksets) on gravel bikes with two chainrings.

 These usually have either 46/32t or 46/30t chainrings, although Shimano GRX also offers 48/31t.

-This gives you lower ratios, below 1:1 with the right cassette, which should let you tackle harder off-road conditions or load up your bike for bikepacking.
+This gives you lower ratios, below 1:1 with the right cassette, which should enable you to tackle harder off-road conditions or load up your bike for bikepacking.

 Campagnolo Ekar offers 13 speeds and the smallest sprocket on the cassette has nine teeth.
 It’s single-ring only, with four crankset options between 38 and 44 teeth.

 Like road and gravel bikes, mountain bikes come with a broad range of different crankset options.

 Nearly every new mountain bike now has a single-ring crankset, except at the very entry-level, making use of a cassette with a very large range to cut down on front-end complexity in the drivetrain.